Mats Nilsson: Submission Wrestling

 Nilsson represents Kaisho Martial Arts, Helsingborg, Sweden, in Grappling competitions.
 Prior to the Fighter Extreme 2 championship many of Nilssons training partners practiced submission wrestling.
 This form of competition intrigued Nilsson who started practicing the discipline.
 His first success came at the Copenhagen Open SW where he took first place in the 200 lbs division.
 This was the beginning of a successful career within submission wrestling.
 Three years after the initial success in Copenhagen, Nilsson took third place at ADCC- Germany in the 190 lbs weight class.
 In 2009 he competed in the Swedish Championships in Submission wrestling for the first time.
 He left the championship with two medals.
 He placed third in his natural 200 lbs weight class and in the open weight competition Nilsson took home the silver medal.

-After these results in the Swedish Championships as well as prior success in the sport, Nilsson was selected to represent the Swedish national team in the FILA Grappling World Championships in Crakow, Poland.
-In Crakow Nilsson defeated Takanori Kudo in the final to become 2010 FILA World Grappling Champion.
+After these results in the Swedish Championships as well as prior success in the sport, Nilsson was selected to represent the Swedish national team in the FILA Grappling World Championships in Kraków, Poland.
+In Kraków Nilsson defeated Takanori Kudo in the final to become 2010 FILA World Grappling Champion.

 Following his win in the FILA Grappling World Championship, Nilsson was invited to Sportaccord Combat Games, which is the martial arts equivalent to the Olympic Games.
 The Sportaccord Combat Games were held in Beijing between August 28 and September 4, 2010.
 After two hard fought 1-0 losses Nilsson missed the podium and finished on fourth place.

 Between September 24 and September 26 FILA's European Championship in Grappling were held in Gorlice, Poland.
 Nilsson fought three fights and finished in third place, ending up with a bronze medal.